Release Your App Update in a Staged Rollout

 When you upload a new version of your APK, the release ID will change.
 The release ID is only relevant if you're managing your APK through the Developer Publishing API (which is now deprecated).
 Users won't see the release ID.

-- After you complete the options on the APK Files tab, click Save.
+- After you complete the options on the App Information tab, click Save.

 Click Resubmit and resume staged rollout.

 When you republish your APK, your new APK will need to go through the submission process for testing and approval again.
 A date and time for the approval appear at the top of the Staged Rollout tab.
 When the new version becomes available, users who already received a staged rollout version of your APK will automatically get the updated APK.

 When you're ready to push your staged rollout version out to 100% of your users, do the following:

 Click Submit App.

 By submitting your app, you will be publishing this version out to all your users.
 Submitting your app will also complete the staged rollout.

 In the Submit app dialog box, click Submit to confirm that you want to publish your app.

 You see a message that says "App Submission Successful."
 Your app is now in the process of being published to the Appstore.
 The publishing process can take between 30 minutes to several hours to complete.
 During this time, you will see your app's status as "Submitted."
 When your app is approved, the status changes to "Approved."
 Once publishing is successful, your app will be live.